dhruv1972/Dev_Darshnam/README.md

 ## Contact

-If you have any questions or suggestions regarding the Devdarshanam application, please contact us at [email protected]
+If you have any questions or suggestions regarding the Devdarshanam application, please contact us at dhruvagarwal1903@gmail.com[mailto:dhruvagarwal1903@gmail.com]

 Feel free to explore and contribute to the project!
 Happy coding!